RegNLP/ObligationClassifier/README.md

 # Obligation Classificiation Data

-This dataset was built using the Abu Dhabi Global Market (ADGM) Financial Regulations, leveraging both Retrieval-Augmented Generation (RAG) and few-shot learning with the `gpt-4-turbo-1106-246` model.
+This dataset was built using the Abu Dhabi Global Market (ADGM) Financial Regulations, leveraging few-shot learning with the `gpt-4-turbo-1106-246` model.

-## Method:
-### 1. RAG for Sentence Generation:
-The model retrieved relevant information from ADGM regulatory documents and generated obligation-related sentences.
-### 2. Few-Shot Learning:
-A few labeled examples of obligations and non-obligations were provided to guide the model in accurately generating sentences.
-### 3. Validation via Chat Completion:
-The generated sentences were validated using the model's chat completion function to ensure correct labeling of obligations (True) and non-obligations (False).This process ensured the creation of an accurate dataset aligned with the regulatory guidelines.

 # Obligation Classification using LegalBERT